wwongkamjan/wwongkamjan.github.io/_publications/2023-04-24-live-in-the-moment.md

 date: 2023-04-24
 venue: 'Proceedings of the 40th International Conference on Machine Learning'
 paperurl: 'https://proceedings.mlr.press/v202/wang23an/wang23an.pdf'
-citation: 'Xiyao Wang, Wichayaporn Wongkamjan, Ruonan Jia, Furong Huang Proceedings of the 40th International Conference on Machine Learning, PMLR 202:36470-36493, 2023.'
+citation: 'Wang, X., Wongkamjan, W., Jia, R. and Huang, F., 2023, July.
+Live in the moment: Learning dynamics model adapted to evolving policy.
+In International Conference on Machine Learning (pp. 36470-36493).
+PMLR.'
 ---